hikari-py/hikari/CONTRIBUTING.md

 The removal or renaming of anything facing the public facing API must go through a deprecation process, which should match that of the versioning scheme.
 There are utilities under `hikari.internal.deprecation` to aid with it.

+# UV Package Manager

+We use the `uv` package manager as a faster drop-in replacement for pip.
+While it's not required to use in order to contribute to hikari, it's highly recommended!
+From here on we will use `uv` instead of `pip`.

+If you still want to use `pip` as your package manager, you can take a look at equivelant `pip`command by clicking on the dropdowns.

 # Towncrier

 To aid with the generation of `CHANGELOG.md` as well as the releases changelog we use `towncrier`.